optios/centos-rt/README.md

 CentOS kernel is significantly different from the mainline Linux in that it has new features in core part of the kernel.
 Core components usually have 5~10% more lines compared to the same version of mainline kernel.

 It took 3 weeks (full time) for me to make this patch.

+You can get CentOS kernel 3.10.0-123.9.2.el7 from: https://git.centos.org/rpms/kernel/releases

 Future work: I want to combine preempt-rt patch with litmus-rt.